MicrosoftLearning/dp-300-database-administrator/Instructions/Labs/17-secure-semantic-search.md

 ```

 The query user has no path to Azure OpenAI.
 Search queries read the stored vectors directly.
 Only the nightly refresh job touches the external endpoint.

+With permissions scoped, the final decision makes every external call observable so you can prove what happened and catch what shouldn't.

 ## Decision 5: Enable audit and Defender